MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider.md

 **Advantages**
 - Improve SQL performance by moving unstructured data outside of SQL.
-- Lower down storage cost by using low cost SMB storage.
+- Lower down storage cost by using low-cost SMB storage.
 - Stores large number of files.

 **Disadvantages**
 - Need to include additional backup and restore step for remote storage (SMB).
 - Security and data protection need to be configured separately in the remote storage (SMB).
-- Another storage layer reduces availability and reliability of the overall system that is High availability and Disaster Recovery (HADR) will not work by default until you setup HADR for SMB storage.
+- Another storage layer reduces availability and reliability of the overall system that is High availability and Disaster Recovery (HADR) will not work by default until you set up HADR for SMB storage.

 ## Remote Share Provider planning

 Remote Share Provider is suitable for the scenarios when you need:
-- Huge volume of contents in site collection which can cause a problem in storage cost and system performance.
+- Huge volume of contents in site collection, which can cause a problem in storage cost and system performance.
 - Site collection is not for time critical business.
 If the site collection is down, you can take time to restore content database and remote BLOB storage.
-Service downtime for this specific site collection will not have big impact to organization business.
+Service downtime for this specific site collection will not have significant impact to organization business.
 - More READ operations than WRITE operations on that site collection.

 Backup and restore methodology must be planned for remote storage system as SharePoint as SQL server backup or restore might not be able to cover BLOBs stored in the remote storage system.